tomjaguarpaw/trainings/lynda/selling-with-stories.md

 * Go an regular story hunts.
 Around the organisation ask "got any good stories?"

-* Follup up with customers who've paid you a compliment or complaint.
+* Follow up up with customers who've paid you a compliment or complaint.

 * ... lots more